Mr-H/mermaid-test/README.md

 ---
 sequenceDiagram
   Actor Seller as Seller
-  participant System as ProSale System participant AI_Module as AI Module
+  participant System as Auction System participant AI_Module as AI Module
   Actor Buyer as Buyer
   participant AuctionBank as Auction Bank A/C